komalvinayak/RAG-ChatBot/README.md

 ## License

 Built during an internship at Xenage Solutions Pvt.
 Ltd. (Eagle Inbrit Group).
 Shared for educational purposes.
 Internal company documents, SOPs, and real data are not included in this repository.

----

-## Security Reminder

-Before pushing to GitHub:
-- Remove or rotate the Groq API key visible in `app.py` and `config.py`
-- Add `config.py` to `.gitignore`
-- Use environment variables for all API keys in production